-- 13.01 Financial Records.
-The city treasurer maintains the official financial records of the city, to include the general ledger, the city's budget documents, debt-related documents, etc. - 13.02 Compliance.
-The city's accounting and financial reporting systems will be maintained in conformance with all state and federal laws, General Accepted Accounting Principles (GAAP), and standards of the Governmental Accounting Standards Board (GASB). - 13.03 Internal Controls.
-A system of internal accounting controls and procedures will be maintained to provide reasonable assurance of the safeguarding of assets, the proper recording of financial transactions of the city, and compliance with applicable laws and regulations. - 13.04 Monthly Financial Reports.
-The city treasurer shall issue timely monthly financial reports to council in accordance with the Scottsdale City Charter. - 13.05 Audit.
+- 14.01 Financial Records.
+The city treasurer/chief financial officer maintains the official financial records of the city, to include the general ledger, the city's budget documents, debt-related documents, etc. - 14.02 Compliance.
+The city's accounting and financial reporting systems will be maintained in conformance with all state and federal laws, General Accepted Accounting Principles (GAAP), and standards of the Governmental Accounting Standards Board (GASB). - 14.03 Internal Controls.
+A system of internal accounting controls and procedures will be maintained to provide reasonable assurance of the safeguarding of assets, the proper recording of financial transactions of the city, and compliance with applicable laws and regulations. - 14.04 Monthly Financial Reports.
+The city treasurer/chief financial officer shall issue timely monthly financial reports to council in accordance with the Scottsdale City Charter. - 14.05 Audit.
 Prior to the end of the fiscal year, the council shall designate certified public accountants who shall perform an independent audit of the city's financial statements in accordance with generally accepted governmental auditing standards.
 The certified public accountants shall be independent of the city government, having no personal interest, direct or indirect, in the fiscal affairs of the city government or any of its officers.
 The certified public accountants shall submit their reports to the council.
-All such audit reports shall be a matter of public record. - 13.06 Annual Financial Report.
+All such audit reports shall be a matter of public record. - 14.06 Annual Financial Report.
 The city will prepare an Annual Comprehensive Financial Report (ACFR) in accordance with the principles and guidelines established by the Government Finance Officers Association "Certificate of Achievement for Excellence in Financial Reporting" program.
-Staff will submit the ACFR each year for review in the award program.
+Staff will submit the ACFR each year for review in the award program. - 14.07 Expenditure Limitation Report.
+The city treasurer/chief financial officer will prepare an Annual Expenditure Limitation Report (AELR) and submit the AELR each year to the State Auditor General in accordance with A.R.S. § 41-1279.07.

-Policy 14 Pension Funding
+Policy 15 Pension Funding